-- Our project with ZCD Architects and Brent Council on the codesign of a new youth anchor has help us refine our youth engagement techniques and pilot the co-design process to establish core goals and a brief for the future operator and the space. - Our work with Hawkins\Brown on social infrastructure and social integration for the Mayor of London's Good Growth by Design research inquiry published in the report Connective Social Infrastructure allowed us to think about the role of design alongside management and programming, and the importance of networks and local relationships. - Assessing the quality of the built environment as part of our many social sustainability assessments helped us understand how local social life is shaped by the detail of design decision as well as by services and social infrastructure. - We have learnt about the barriers to meaningful community engagement and codesign through our work on regeneration schemes across London. - Our social sustainability toolkit for Barnwood Trust helped us understand how development decision are made across a large rural housing growth area. - Collaborating with Fielden Clegg Bradley on their IntenCity project to explore quality of life in denser, faster moving cities helped us think about how we use different techniques to help people think differently about places. - The Social Life team have carried out CDPs, taught on architecture courses and been part of Design Review teams.
-Founder Nicola Bacon was a CABE Built Environment Expert and is now a Design Council Expert Social Life itself is a Design Council Corporate Partner. - We enjoyed working with Metropolitan Workshop on their People Powered Places project in 2021, here is our podcast on social sustainability, part of this project.
+- Our work with Hawkins\Brown on social infrastructure and social integration for the Mayor of London's Good Growth by Design research inquiry published in the report Connective Social Infrastructure allowed us to think about the role of design alongside management and programming, and the importance of networks and local relationships. - Assessing the quality of the built environment as part of our many social sustainability assessments helped us understand how local social life is shaped by the detail of design decision as well as by services and social infrastructure. - We have learnt about the barriers to meaningful community engagement and codesign through our work on regeneration schemes across London. - Our social sustainability toolkit for Barnwood Trust helped us understand how development decision are made across a large rural housing growth area. - Collaborating with Fielden Clegg Bradley on their IntenCity project to explore quality of life in more dense, faster moving cities helped us think about change and how we use different techniques and frameworks to help people think differently about places - The Social Life team have carried out CDPs, taught on architecture courses and been part of Design Review teams.
+Founder Nicola Bacon is a Design Council Expert and a High Street Expert.
+Social Life itself is a Design Council Corporate Partner. - We enjoyed working with Metropolitan Workshop on their People Powered Places project in 2021, here is our podcast on social sustainability, part of this project.

-What are we proposing?
+Our offer.
 Process oriented design and collaborative relationships

 To effectively embed social values in our built environments, both the design process and the unequal balance of power in stakeholder relationships need to radically change.

 Our built environment is the result of numerous decisions taken by public and private stakeholders at various stages of the process.

-The design phase is the materialisation of this process; it is what will be experienced and its consequences will impact people's everyday life.
-Urban design and architecture driven by social values isn't focussed on an outcome but rather on the process to ensure that what is created, how it is created, how it is maintained, programmed and operated is contextual and responds to a local set of values and needs.
-In this process, engagement doesn't aim to get community buy-in, but attempts to see how a given brief can work for, support and provide for local users.
+The design phase is the materialisation of this process; it is what will be experienced, and its consequences will impact people's everyday life.
+Urban design and architecture driven by social values is not focussed on an outcome but rather on the process to ensure that what is created, how it is created, how it is maintained, programmed and operated is contextual and responds to a local set of values and needs.
+In this process, engagement does not aim to get community buy-in, but attempts to see how a given brief can work for, support and provide for local users.
 It may be that the brief needs to be revisited.
-Social values aren't prescriptive and need to be prioritised for a specific situation.
-In this nonlinear process, new relationships can be created and power dynamics are able to shift.
+Social values are not prescriptive and need to be prioritised for a specific situation.
+In this nonlinear process, new relationships can be forged and power dynamics are able to shift.

-While this is a long-term vision to achieve a more democratic, collaborative, equitable landscape, it is necessary to revisit the process by which our built environment is made as well as the people who are part of that process.
+Like many of the architects and urban designers we work with, Social Life's long-term vision is for a more democratic, collaborative, equitable landscape.

+In achieving this, Social Life will work with practitioners to revisit the process by which our built environment is made as well as the people who are part of that process.